-Exhibit Description 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes - Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes - Oxley Act of 2002 101 The following financial information from Ellington Residential Mortgage REIT's Quarterly Report on Form 10-Q for the year ended March 31, 2015, formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheet, (ii) Consolidated Statement of Operations, (iii) Consolidated Statement of Shareholders' Equity, (iv) Consolidated Statement of Cash Flows and (v) Notes to Consolidated Financial Statements.
-Furnished herewith.
+Ext nibit Description 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002

+- 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes Oxley Act of 2002 - 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2002 - 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2002 - 101 The following financial information from Ellington Residential Mortgage REIT's Quarterly Report on Form 10-Q for the six month period ended June 30, 2015, formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheet, (ii) Consolidated Statement of Operations, (iii) Consolidated Statement of Shareholders' Equity, (iv) Consolidated Statement of Cash Flows and (v) Notes to Consolidated Financial Statements. - Furnished herewith.
 These certifications are not deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.